Skip to main content

 After you run a command with --wallet-connect:

-• The CLI shows the URI and a QR code
+• The CLI shows the URI and QR code.

 Example (illustrative)